Tailor Brands logo

 And remember, even if you’re a single-member LLC, you would still need to create and file an operating agreement.
 Don’t be tempted to skip this step!

-Although the state of Texas does not require an LLC to create an Operating Agreement, it is in your best interest to create one to ensure that the members are protected and to avoid confusion that could lead to legal disputes.
+Although an Operating Agreement LLC Texas is not required by the state, it is in your best interest to create one to ensure that the members are protected and to avoid confusion that could lead to legal disputes.

 An Employer Identification Number (EIN), also known as a Federal Tax Identification Number, is issued by the Internal Revenue Service (IRS) and is used to identify a business entity for taxes and other purposes.
 Think of it as the business equivalent of a personal Social Security number.
 Most businesses need an EIN because it is required for things such as opening a bank account, filing tax returns, and applying for licenses and permits.